bluefyreio/hello-timeoffapp/README.md

 kubectl create -f timeoffapp-deployment.yaml
 ```

-9. Now in your brower, navigate to the service
+9. Now in your browser, navigate to the service
 ```
-minikube service hello-timeoffapp --url
+minikube service timeoffapp --url
 ```

 10. View realtime vulnerabilities in your [Bluefyre](https://portal.bluefyre.io) portal